 7. Forceful or Tactless Behavior

 Healthy communication is a big plus and a turn-on when meeting new dates.
-When the couple tries to rush things, fails to communicate their needs, listen about yours, and be transparent on the first date or while exchanging messages or calls, it can mean that they may just not be compatible with you two.
-If rushing things turns to pushiness to the point you feel overwhelmed or like your time isn’t taken into account, if they are trying to skip getting to know you as a couple on a level you feel comfortable with, that can be interpreted as a red flag.
-No one should feel pressured to meet, especially when they don’t feel ready to move it to the bedroom with the couple just yet.
-Some couples are just interested in doing it as quickly as possible, with very limited prior interaction, while some may require more basic bonding and that haste may feel too much.
+When the couple tries to rush things, fails to communicate their needs, listen to yours, and be transparent on the first date or while exchanging messages or calls, it can mean that they may just not be compatible with you two.
+If rushing things turns to pushiness to the point you feel overwhelmed or like your time isn’t taken into account if they are trying to skip getting to know you as a couple on a level you feel comfortable with, that can be interpreted as a red flag.
+No one should feel pressured to meet, especially when they don’t feel ready to move to the bedroom with the couple just yet.
+Some couples are just interested in doing it as quickly as possible, with very limited prior interaction, while some may require more basic bonding, and that haste may feel too much.

 Each couple has their tempo, dating rules, and personal schedules they need to keep up with, and when the other side seems to jump into touching and flirting too quickly or brushes off the fact that you can’t meet just yet while expecting you to follow their tempo, that could be a red flag.
 Remember to follow the beat of your drummer.